pianocomposer321/project-templates.nvim/README.md

 ## Requirements

 You will need neovim compiled with python3 support.
 To determine whether or not your neovim has python support, type `:echo has('python3')` and press enter.
-If it outputs `1`, you have python3 support, otherwise you will need to rebuild neovim with python support.
+If it outputs `1`, you have python3 support, otherwise you will need to run the command `pip install pynvim`.

+You will also need to run the command `pip install binaryornot`.

 ## Installation